 Attractions

 The park is home to a variable mix of both marine and mainland flora and fauna, most notably waterbucks, giraffes, warthogs, hartebeests, elephants, hippos, crocodiles, and water birds.
-Also the superb scenic beauty of the marine-terrestrial interface and the natural Mafui sandbsank.
+The marine-terrestrial interface and the natural Mafui sandbank offer exceptional scenic beauty.

 Wami River